 3.5.5.
 LINEUP: Teams maybe bat a minimum of 3 players.
 There is no maximum number of players allowed to bat.

 3.5.6.
 SWITCH HITTING: All though not required, Switch hitting versus the lower winning percentage teams is encouraged!

 3.5.7.
-FOUL BALLS: Foul balls are any balls that first hits ground in Foul territory.
-Any ball hit in the infield that bounces foul before a player can touch it would be foul.
+FOUL BALLS: Foul balls are any balls that go into foul territory and do not return to fair territory prior to reaching the 1st or 3rd base.
+If a ball comes from a foul territory into fair territory before the 1st or 3rd base the ball will then be deemed a Fair Ball and playable.
 Any ball landing in fair territory and then bouncing foul after the 1st and 3rd base are fair balls.
 If a ball hits the base, it is a fair ball.